dstw/dstw.github.io/_posts/2025-06-01-progressive-delivery-pipeline.markdown

 * Canary deployments
 * Blue-green deployments
-* Progressive analysis using Prometheus, Wavefront, and others
+* Progressive analysis using Prometheus, Datadog, New Relic and others

 Together, they form a complete pipeline for building, testing, and deploying apps with confidence.